 Quick Certification Basics

 Certification programs are designed to help you gain the skills you need to succeed in a specific career.
-Instead of spending time and money on general education, you can learn an incredible amount in as little as 3–6 months at a fraction of the cost — which means you can get back to work faster.
+Instead of spending time and money on general education, you can learn an incredible amount at a fraction of the cost — which means you can get back to work faster.
 Certifications are prevalent in healthcare and technology, which is ideal since those fields are still growing despite our economic struggles.